Understand the Google Ads Logic

 - Review extensions

 - Callout extensions

 Ad extensions are a great way to differentiate from the competition in Google ad searches.
 As they do not increase the campaign costs, we should never ignore them.

 Note that, starting the 30th of June 2022, Google will automatically create and edit the expanded text ads instead of advertisers.
 The purpose is to serve online users and deliver useful ads.

 Campaigns are the first level of the ad account layers.
 They are subdivided into ad groups.
 At this level, advertisers define keyword clusters that are relevant to promote their business to customers.

-Each ad group contains one or more ads & a set of related keywords.
+Each ad group contains one or more ads and a set of related keywords.
 To maximize performance, 1 ad group should focus on only 1 product or service.
-Keywords help Google evaluate the ad group relevancy for ranking & costs among the search networks.
+Keywords help Google evaluate the ad group’s relevancy for ranking and costs among the search networks.

 Google proposes a system that restricts how the ads match with the keywords.
 Advertisers can use the following match types to “narrow” their keyphrases’ variations:

 The broad match is the default type that reaches the widest audience.
 Ads may appear when online users’ search queries include any word or close variations of this keyword.
 When choosing this option, advertisers must make sure they will not pay for irrelevant traffic to their website.

 We use the broad match modifier by adding a plus sign before the word (example: +keyword).
 It tells Google the search query must include this term or close variations.
 Additional words may appear before, after, or in between the terms of the search results.